-Every surgeon will need an assistant for nearly every procedure they perform, regardless of how many times he or she has performed it.
+Every surgeon will need an assistant for nearly every procedure they perform, regardless of how many times they have performed it.

 As a medical student or junior doctor in theatre, you can be as crucial to the success of an operation as everyone else present in the operating room.

 Following a few basic principles will allow you to maximise your time in theatres and make assisting in surgery a productive learning opportunity.